Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on creation of updated functional requirements wiki page.
 Updated Requirements engineering in new wiki pages

-I have noted the additional requirements for our project, and we discussed some upgrades to include in our functional requirements list.
+I have noted the additional requirements for our project, and we discussed some upgrades to include in our functional requirements list.<hr>

+09/20/2024 - <br>